-- 5. Physical Aggression: Bodily actions to cause physical or emotional harm to another - Examples: hitting, biting, kicking, grabbing, head butting, hair pulling, physical bullying, throwing objects that do or do not result in physical harm, tearing or destroying materials - 6.
+- 5. Physical Aggression: Bodily actions to cause physical or emotional harm to another Examples: hitting, biting, kicking, grabbing, head butting, hair pulling, physical bullying, throwing objects that do or do not result in physical harm, tearing or destroying materials - 6.
+Use of or Possession of Tobacco Products: Smoke or smokeless products - 7.
 Out of area: Failure to remain in assigned area including school elopement